EBZebra/docs/edge/source/guide/configreference.md

 	<Preload value="MyModule"/>

 ### PreloadLegacyActiveX
 Determines whether to preload the ActiveX object in WebKit.
-Use this for backward compatibility with code written in PocketBrowser that used the ActiveXObject.
-Applies to WM CE with the Zebra Webkit only.
+Use this for backward compatibility with code written in PocketBrowser that used the ActiveXObject. **Applies to WM CE with the Zebra Webkit only**.

 **Possible Values**